This is the ultimate guide on bug-out bags.

 Most choose a backpack.

-The BOB needs to be large heavy duty backpack with two straps.
+The BOB needs to be a large heavy-duty backpack with two straps.
 It doesn’t have to be your only bag with survival supplies in it.
 Have as many bags as you wish.
 But for the 72-hour bug-out bag, go with a rugged and rough around the edges type bag.

 Just make sure to get what you need.